HyPn0s-Cyber/HyPn0s-Cyber.github.io/_posts/2025-10-27-Signal_Subterfuge-WU.md

-This challenge was a fantastic hybrid task, blending real-world Open-Source Intelligence (OSINT) with a Signal Intelligence (SIGINT) component.
+This challenge was a fantastic hybrid task.
 The goal was to identify a compromised cell tower from a single photograph and report its specific metadata.

 <p style="text-align: left;">